AzuraCast/AzuraCast/Readme.md

 * Type `cd /var/www/vagrant`.
 * Type `gulp build`.

-Alternately, you can use the `grunt watch` command to constantly monitor the SCSS files for changes and rebuild them on the fly, but this may not work well with some editors that automatically save frequently.
+Alternately, you can use the `gulp watch` command to constantly monitor the SCSS files for changes and rebuild them on the fly, but this may not work well with some editors that automatically save frequently.

 ## Questions?
 Comments?
 Feedback?